YEAR END WRAP UP

 Place the pan on a rack to cool.
 Remove the cake from the pan, peel off the foil, and cut into 16 slices.
 Store cake in the refrigerator, wrapped in foil.
 To freeze, separate the slices with sheets of waxed paper before wrapping.

 Total Carb: 9.5g; Fiber: 2.8g; Net Carb: 6.7g

 Data is for cake when made with dried cranberries and rhubarb; candied cranberries; lemon, orange, and kumquat Peels; and equal amounts of walnuts, pecans, and almonds

-You may need extra liquid if you use the gluten-free flour and xanthan gum option.
+You may need extra liquid when using gluten-free flour and xanthan.
 Add a little more cream or water gradually until mixture is the proper consistency for cake batter before folding in the egg whites or adding the dry ingredients.

 *I used the Bob’s Red Mill Gluten-free Four that lists garbanzo flour as the first ingredient.
 It is lower in carbs that most others.
 They also have one that lists cassava flour as a main ingredient.
 Any low-carb bake mix should work as well.

 I found that I could purchase unsweetened, dried peaches, apricots, and cherries, but I had to dry the cranberries and rhubarb and make all the sugar-free candied fruit and peels myself.
 Make your fruitcake with candied watermelon rind, citrus peels, candied or dried cranberries, dried rhubarb, and nuts for the lowest carb count, but since this is a special occasion cake, you may want to add a few sugar-free dried cherries, peaches, currants, and apricots.
 I had all the fruit and peels ready before the day I made the cake.
 Was it a lot of effort?
 Yes.
 Was it worth it?
 Yes!
 (I might even make it when it isn’t Christmas!)